DennisSchulmeister/ls-plugin-extra-tags/README.md

 ```

-**Edit and Download GitHub Repositories online**
+### Edit and Download GitHub Repositories Online

-For programming assignments you usualy need to provide the source code and
+For programming assignments you usually need to provide the source code and
 required tools out of band.
 But if the code is publicly available on GitHub,
 you can use this element to provide a link to start an online IDE or directly
 download the source code from GitHub: